hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/8.png)

-* *Collection* : Select the Collection for which you want to get a count.
 * *Query* : The query you want to execute in JSON form:
   * To find players with displayName “testUser” the following JSON should be used {“displayName” : “testUser”}.
 * *Explain* button : Enter your query and click this button to get information about the query returned into the *Output* panel.
 You can review and analyze this information to optimize your query.